-A much discussed alternative hypothesis is that women’s bodies respond in this way as a protective response to forced copulation.
-I don’t find this argument compelling as it implies 1) a long history & frequency of forced copulation (unlikely based on current knowledge) and 2) that being mildly swollen and lubricated would have a significant effect on reproductive fitness in the face of such copulations, which is hard to imagine.
+A much-discussed alternative hypothesis is that women’s bodies respond in this way as a protective response to forced copulation.
+I don’t find this argument compelling, as it implies 1) a long history and frequency of forced copulation (unlikely based on current knowledge) and 2) that being mildly swollen and lubricated would have a significant effect on reproductive fitness in the face of such copulations, which is hard to imagine.

 Ah, this is the interesting part!